dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_aggregate_installation.md

 | `BLUTcTXPhts`       | Indicator            | Data element is referenced in the denominator |
 | `RFVOIDIULVO`       | Indicator            | Data element is referenced in the denominator |

-The level of data collection for **population** and **incidence** data has to be the same.
-If the population data is collected at district or regional levels, the incidence data elements have to be moved to a separate data set, which will be accessible at the corresponding levels.
+The level of data collection for **incidence** data has to be the same or lower than the level of data collection for **population** data.

 The organisation unit assignmnet of the **Personnel density** data set should remain at facility level for the purpose of analytical outputs.